-The government looks to have returned to its controversial Making Tax Digital (MTD) proposals following last month’s Queen’s Speech.
+The government looks to have returned to its controversial Making Tax Digital (MTD) proposals following June 2016’s Queen’s Speech.

 Revived Finance Bill

-The plans had been removed from the Finance Bill in an attempt to get the Bill passed in time for the snap election, but they appear to have been revived for this Parliament.
+The plans had been removed from the Finance Bill in an attempt to get the Bill passed in time for the snap election, but they appeared to have been revived for this Parliament.

-HMRC maintains that the new process is necessary to streamline tax practices, and insists that it will “not feel like filling out four returns.”
+HMRC maintained that the new process is necessary to streamline tax practices, and insists that it will “not feel like filling out four returns.”

 But business groups have warned that the costs could be significant, particularly for microbusinesses who may currently not have the accounting software required to comply with HMRC’s proposed new systems.

 The Simply Business survey found that 92 per cent of surveyed small business owners rejected the idea of quarterly tax returns.